Institute of consecrated life

 The more numerous form of these are religious institutes, which are characterized by the public profession of vows, life in common as brothers or sisters, and a degree of separation from the world.
 They are defined in the 1983 Code of Canon Law under canons 607–709.
 The other form is that of secular institutes, in which the members live in the world, and work for the sanctification of the world from within.

-Apart from being a member of an institute, consecrated life may also be lived individually; the Catholic Church recognises, as forms of individual consecrated life that of hermits (canon 603) and consecrated virgins (canon 604).
+Apart from being a member of an institute, consecrated life may also be lived individually; the Catholic Church recognises, as forms of individual consecrated life that of hermits (Canon 603) and consecrated virgins (Canon 604).

 Classification

 There are two categories of institutes of consecrated life identified in the Code of Canon Law: religious institutes, and secular institutes.
 In addition, there are Societies of Apostolic Life that resemble institutes of consecrated life, but their members do not take religious vows.

 Consecrated persons are lay persons or clerics who assume the evangelical counsels by means of a sacred bond, and become members of an institute of consecrated life.

-They are clerical if, with recognition from the Church, their founder intended the order or institute to be directed by clerics and exercise sacred orders, and they are lay if recognized by the Church as having a proper function defined by the founder or by legitimate tradition, which does not include the exercise of sacred orders (canon 588).
+They are clerical if, with recognition from the Church, their founder intended the order or institute to be directed by clerics and exercise sacred orders, and they are lay if recognized by the Church as having a proper function defined by the founder or by legitimate tradition, which does not include the exercise of sacred orders (Canon 588).

 For instance, the Society of Jesus (Jesuits) is a clerical institute of consecrated life as their members are clerics, whereas the Sisters of Charity are a lay institute of religious sisters.

 Religious institute

-A religious institute is an institute of consecrated life whose members take public vows and lead a fraterl life in common (Canon 607.2).
+A religious institute is an institute of consecrated life whose members take public vows and lead a fraternal life in common (Canon 607.2).
 They are broadly termed as religious and include monastic orders, mendicant orders, canons regular, and clerics regular.
 Some religious institutes engage in a particular ministry such as education, healthcare, or social work; while others have as their primary apostolate contemplative prayer.

 The 1983 version of the Code of Canon Law has not maintained the distinction, found in the 1917 version, between orders (religious institutes in which the members took solemn vows) and congregations (those in which simple vows were taken).

 Secular institute

 A secular institute is an institute of consecrated life whose members live in the world, strive for the perfection of charity and seek to help to sanctify the world, especially from within (Canon 710).
 They work in a variety of occupations and may live alone or with their family; others live in a common house with other institute members.
 Each institute has a particular spirituality shaped by its founders and leaders.
-Some religious institutes have an affiliated Third Order.
-These are secular institutes.
+Some religious institutes have an affiliated Secular Third Order, which are not secular institutes but are associations of the lay faithful.